Krsna Kirtana Songs

 The word Hara is the form of addressing the energy of the

-Lord, and the words Krsna and Rama
+Lord, and the words Krsna and Rama are forms of

-Hara is the supreme pleasure energy of the Lord, changed to Hare in the
+"the supreme pleasure," and Hara is the supreme pleasure energy of

-vocative.
-The supreme pleasure energy of the Lord helps us to reach the Lord.
+Lord helps us to reach the Lord.

 The material energy, called maya,